2024 in Konfrontacja Sztuk Walki: KSW 91: Brichta vs. Mircea

 KSW 91: Brichta vs. Mircea was a mixed martial arts event held by Konfrontacja Sztuk Walki on February 17, 2024, at the Home Credit Arena in Liberec, Czech Republic.

 Background

-The event marks the organization's third visit to the Czech Republic, and the second to be held in the city of Liberec.
+The event was the KSW's third visit to the Czech Republic, and the second to the city of Liberec.

-On December 7, 2023, KSW announced that number 2 contender Valeriu Mircea and number 3 contender and Czech MMA star Leo Brichta will fight for the interim KSW Lightweight Championship in the main event.
+In December 2023, KSW announced that number 2 contender Valeriu Mircea and number 3 contender and Czech MMA star Leo Brichta will fight for the interim KSW Lightweight Championship in the main event.

-During the gala in Liberec, two local heroes will also return to the cage: Dominik Humburger (7-1, 6 KO) and Josef Stummer (3-1, 1 Sub).
+During the gala, local fighters Dominik Humburger and Josef Štummer returned to the cage.